Susan Crossman - June 6, 2020 - 6 min. read

 But my publisher kept prodding me to tell him what interested me, and then he wangled my commitment to write a book about it.

 Voilà: Passages to Epiphany was published in 2012, The Write Way appeared in 2014 and Content Marketing Made Easy came out in 2015.
+My most recent book, Your Personal Marketing Playbook, is just now available as well.

 The neat thing is that once you’ve proven to yourself that you can write one book, you can certainly, if you so desire, write more.
 There is, in fact, always the possibility of more.